PVoLan/wooden-architecture/architecture.md

 Typically, one UseCase is created for every particular application screen (i.e. one UseCase per one Activity, or one UseCase per Fragment, if you use Fragments).
 The main UseCase purpose is to provide and process screen data in a way, most suiatble for particular screen.

+UseCase may depend on unlimited number of Logic, Utility (depending on Logic complexity, see Logic section) and Tools objects.
+UseCase is independent from other UseCases.

 UseCase class can contain multiple public methods.
 Every method is responsible for a particular user action on the screen.

 You screen (Activity or Fragment) is not allowed to access the application data other than via it's UseCase.
-You should never access the network, storage, or application logic directly from your UI. **UseCase is the only source of the data for the related UI screen.**
+You should never access the network, storage, or application logic directly from your UI. **UseCase is the only source of the data for the corresponding UI screen.**

 In typical Android application, two basic user action cases can be met.